mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

   2. **Allow any user to debug**
   I use this setting because don't log into my Windows 10 VM via Parallels and sometimes my coworker also needs to debug on the Surface.

-- If you find yourself switching from connected in disconnected frequently, it's a pain to keep typing in the same 2 IP addresses.
-Undo (Ctrl + Z) works in that Remote Machine textbox.
+- If you find yourself switching from connected in disconnected frequently, it's a pain to keep typing in the same 2 IP addresses over and over in the Remote Machine textbox.
+Undo (Ctrl + Z) works inside that textbox.